datalayer/icons/README.md

 The icons are shipped as React.js components.

 Please open an [issue](https://github.com/datalayer/icons/issues) or a [pull request](https://github.com/datalayer/icons/pulls) to update, add... your icons or for any suggestion, question or claim about this repository content.

+You can see more content around design on the [Datalayer Design](https://datalayer.design) website.

 ## TODO